zrcxvs/nexus-cli/clients/cli/README.md

 noninteractively (for example, in a continuous integration environment), add `NONINTERACTIVE=1` before `sh`.

+## System Requirements

+The Nexus CLI requires at least 4 GB of RAM.
+If multithreading is enabled, allot 2.5GB of RAM per thread.

 ## ⚠️ Known issues

 * Only the latest version of the CLI is currently supported.